tjclement/ukraine-defense-firewall-rules/checkpoint/README.md

 ## Blocking IPs on Checkpoint Gateway Version R80.30 and higher

-We will be using Custom Intelligence Feeds
+We will be using Custom Intelligence Feeds:

-## Via the Gaia Clish
+### Via the Gaia Clish

 Log in to the Expert mode.

 Since all the lists are only a list with ip addresses.

-De command is the same for every feed
+The command is the same for every feed

 ioc_feeds add --UkraineDefenceList1 ip_list --transport http --resource "https://tjclement.github.io/ukraine-defense-firewall-rules/checkpoint/greynoise_spoofable_all.txt" --format [value:1,type:ip]

 To add a second feed.
 ioc_feeds add --<FEED NAME> ip_list --transport http --resource "<URL OF THE FEED>" --format [value:1,type:ip]

-## Interval
+#### Interval
 The default update interval is 300 seconds

 Use ioc_feeds show_interval to see the interval.